comp-imaging-sci/hallucinations-tomo-recon/README.md

 The U-Net model was trained using codes from https://github.com/facebookresearch/fastMRI.
 We have placed the pre-trained model used in our numerical studies as `UNET/experiments/h_map/epoch\=49.ckpt` which can be used to reconstruct images from the test dataset.
 The hyperparameters used during training can be found at `UNET/experiments/h_map/meta_tags.csv`.

 #### Dependencies
-The codes for reconstructing images using the pre-trained U-Net model have been tested successfully using `pytorch 1.3.1` and `pytorch-lightning 0.7.3` in a conda virtual environment (`conda 4.5.12`).
+The codes for reconstructing images using the pre-trained U-Net model have been tested successfully using `pytorch 1.3.1` and `pytorch-lightning 0.7.3` in a virtual environment created with `conda`.
 The relevant software libraries which are pre-requisites and must be installed within the virtual environment have been listed in `UNET/requirements.txt`.
 These dependencies can be installed with `pip` by use of the following command from the root directory:

 ```
-pip install -r UNET/requirements.txt
+pip install -r ./UNET/requirements.txt
 ```

 #### Instructions